alberand/Blog/content/nixos-wireguard-vpn.md

 # Copy configuration from `dk-cph-wg-401.conf` to `modules/wireguard.nix`

-Now you need to copy values from Mullvad config to Nix configuration so it's declarative.
-Each parameter has a line above it, which describes corresponding item inf Mullvad's `dk-cph-wg-401.conf` file.
+Now you need to copy values from Mullvad config to Nix configuration.
+Each parameter has a comment above it describing corresponding item in Mullvad's `dk-cph-wg-401.conf` file.

 ```nix
 { pkgs, ... }: {